loredanacirstea/articles/articles/Ethereum Essence: Complex Consensus Operations.md

 Ethereum currently uses Proof of Work as its consensus protocol.
 We will take a brief look at how it works.

 The first stage can be thought of as a consensus protocol in itself:
 Users can propose transactions that are in fact chain state transitions.
 They use their Ethereum clients to add the transaction in the transaction queue and propagate it further, to its connected peers.
 These peers follow the same process and the transaction finally reaches Ethereum clients that can also mine transactions.
 At this point, each miner acts like a "voter", deciding if they want to include the transaction or not in the next block.
 They have their own voting mechanism, based on the associated gas price and gas cost of the transaction.
-They also need to pass a hard cryptographic test in order have the right to propose blocks.
+They also need to pass a hard cryptographic test in order to have the right to propose blocks.
 The decision is the form of an array of transactions, that can make up the next block.

 The second stage is about client consensus on what chain version should be further extended with blocks.
 Miners propose blocks and due to network propagation delays, multiple chain forks coexist at the same time.
 Each client node "votes" on what fork to choose as valid, based on the Greedy Heaviest Observed Subtree (GHOST) protocol, that Ethereum currently uses.

-But Ethereum has Turing Complete expressiveness and this means it can become a platform for building higher level consensus.
+But Ethereum has Turing Complete expressiveness and this means it can become a platform for building higher-level consensus.

 ## Boolean Consensus

-In the following parts we will explore only boolean value decisions (similar to binary consensus).
+In the following parts, we will explore only boolean value decisions (similar to binary consensus).
 Meaning, a voter can assign either `false` or `true` to a proposal.

-In order to build a general (boolean-based) consensus protocol, one should consider fine grained voting on:
+In order to build a general (boolean-based) consensus protocol, one should consider fine-grained voting on:

 - function execution
 - data type